CQDX/visi-genie-4d-systems-async/README.md

 * Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display(s).

-* Host application development scenarios include the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX app.
+* Host application development scenarios include the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX.

 * Discovers one or more connected 4D Systems displays.
 The singleton class named *Host* creates and manages serial device instances.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.